Climbing a tower - more often

 Don't ever consider entering a tower alone.

-You need a cell phone and plan for calling in an emergency.
+You need a cell phone and plan for calling for help in an emergency.

 You may also need a hand light.
 Sometimes, a pocket sized light will do.